Tariqueakhtar/LandLawAIBot/README.md

+# Revolutionizing Real Estate: Introducing Dubai Land Law Chatbot

+In today's fast-paced world, technology continues to reshape industries, making tasks more efficient and accessible than ever before.
+The real estate sector, known for its complexity and vast information landscape, is no exception to this digital transformation.
+With the aim of simplifying and enhancing user experiences, we are proud to introduce our cutting-edge chatbot developed.
+This chatbot will answer each question based on the context of Dubai Land Department's rules and regulation.

+# What is the Dubai LandLawAIbot?
+Our chatbot is an intelligent virtual assistant powered by state-of-the-art AI technology, including Promptflow and OpenAI models.
+It serves as a comprehensive resource for individuals and businesses seeking information related to land, properties, and their respective laws in Dubai.

 # Chat with PDF

 This is a simple flow that allow you to ask questions about the content of a PDF file and get answers.